Toby is an experienced and active leader in our community.

 Toby is a technology expert and recognized leader in the computer industry, and applies his skills to serving the people of Kirkland.

-- Represents Microsoft as a member of the Board of Directors of Bluetooth Special Interest Group, the Kirkland-based international organization that develops standards for Bluetooth technology, including serving as chairman of the board of directors (2015-present).
+- Represented Microsoft on the Board of Directors of Bluetooth SIG, including serving as chair of the board of directors 2015-2023.